xamarin/xamarin-macios/docs/build-apps/build-items.md

 ## XcodeProject

-`<XcodeProject>` can be used to build and consume the outputs of Xcode library or framework projects created in Xcode or elsewehere.
+`<XcodeProject>` can be used to build and consume the outputs of Xcode framework projects created in Xcode or elsewehere.

 The `Include` metadata should point to the path of the XCODEPROJ file to be built.